 More 100 megapixel cameras

-Should I wait to buy a Snapdragon 865 smartphone?
+Should I buy a Snapdragon 865 smartphone?

-Waiting for new flagship releases will expand your options if you’re in the market for a 5G device.
+Some new flagship releases will expand your options if you’re in the market for a 5G device.
 Gamers will also certainly see some major benefits holding out for a Snapdragon 865 device, but otherwise, the chip isn’t going to fundamentally change the way you use your smartphone.
 If all you need is decent app performance, speedy internet, and a good camera, there are already excellent smartphones deserving of your money.